1921 Cincinnati Reds season: Regular season

 Cincinnati struggled at the start of the season, as the team had a record of 7-9 in the month of April.
 The losses continued to pile up in May, with Cincinnati winning only seven of 26 games, to drop their overall record to 14-28, last place in the National League.

 At the beginning of June, the Reds picked up outfielder Greasy Neale off of waivers from the Philadelphia Phillies.
-Neale had previously played with Cincinnati from 1916-1920, and the club traded him in the off-season to the Phillies in a deal that brought pitcher Eppa Rixey to the Reds.
+Neale had previously played with Cincinnati from 1916 to 1920, and the club traded him in the off-season to the Phillies in a deal that brought pitcher Eppa Rixey to the Reds.
 Neale struggled in Philadelphia, batting .211 with a home run and three RBI in 22 games.

 The club played better baseball in June, as in the middle of the month, the Reds had a streak where they won eight of nine games, and while the club moved out of last place into seventh, they were still well behind in the pennant race with a 25-41 by the end of the month.

 In July, Cincinnati continued to struggle early in the month, and the team made a move, purchasing pitcher Bob Geary from the Seattle Rainiers of the Pacific Coast League for $10,000.
 Geary had previous experience in the American League, pitching in 25 games with the Philadelphia Athletics from 1918 until 1919, where he had a 2-8 record and a 3.24 ERA.
 The Reds finished July with a 16-14 record, their first winning month of the season, as the team improved to 41-55, remaining in seventh place.